Baked Eggs and Asparagus with Parmesan (Video)

 Jake and I ate the Baked Eggs and Asparagus with Parmesan just as you see it in the photo, which was a perfect breakfast for low-carb eating plans or the South Beach Diet Phase One.
 For South Beach Phase 2 or 3, you could serve this with whole wheat toast to dip into the egg.

-If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
+If you want nutritional information for a recipe, I recommend entering the recipe into this nutrition analyzer, which will calculate it for you.
 Or if you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.)